Masao Inoue (wrestler)

 Masao Inoue (井上雅央, Inoue Masao) is a Japanese professional wrestler who currently works for Pro Wrestling Noah as a freelancer.
 He started his career in All Japan Pro Wrestling in 1991, before jumping to Pro Wrestling Noah during a mass exodus in 2000.
 Inoue spent the next 12 years with Noah before returning to AJPW in 2012.
 Since then, he has competed regularly for both promotions as a freelancer.

-Career
+Professional wrestling career

-All Japan Pro Wrestling
+All Japan Pro Wrestling (1991–2000)

-Masao Inoue spent the better part of his time with All Japan as an underling for Toshiaki Kawada and Akira Taue.
+Masao Inoue debuted in All Japan Pro Wrestling in 1991.
+He served as an underling for Toshiaki Kawada and Akira Taue.
 He found little success until he started a regular tag team with Tamon Honda near the end of his All Japan stay.
 The tandem won the All Asia Tag Team Championship in 1999.

+Pro Wrestling Noah (2000–present)

 In mid-2000 Masao Inoue left All Japan Pro Wrestling along with all but two All Japan native workers to join Mitsuharu Misawa's newly formed Pro Wrestling Noah.
 Inoue and Honda were still the All Asia Tag Team champions and as a result, the titles were vacated when they left.